 Table 3 reports the estimation results for the econometric OECD inflation models.
-As explained above, M1 represents the model that has been estimated on several data sets with results that are summarized in section 2.
-In M1, real marginal costs are measured in accordance with equation (3) above, i.e., by the wage share of gross value added.
-M1' instead uses unit labour costs deflated by the consumer price index, which may be a better measure than $w{s{i,t}}$ , since the change in the consumer price index is the left variable.
-M2 is the estimated equilibrium correction model (10), which encompasses both the NPC and the ICM interpretation.
+NPC1 is the empirical equivalent to equation (2) above and represents the model that has been estimated on several data sets with results that are summarized in section 2.
+In NPC1, real marginal costs are measured in accordance with equation (3) above, i.e., by the wage share of gross value added, $ws{i,t}$.
+NPC2 instead uses unit labour costs deflated by the consumer price index, which may be a better measure than $ws{i,t}$, since the change in the consumer price index is the left hand side variable.
+But as seen from the table, this distinction has virtually no effect on the estimation results.
+NPC3 is the empirical equivalent to equation (6) above, and is a reparameterisation of equation (2) with the additional assumption of a constant share of import prices in the consumer price index.
+The Minimum nesting model is the encompassing model equivalent to equation (9) above, i.e. the estimated equilibrium correction model, which under the assumption of a constant import share encompasses both the NPC and the ICM interpretation.